Biography/ CV/ Résumé

 I don't have much of a formal education in music and I am also mainly self-taught when it comes to playing the guitar.
 In addition to obsessive self-study and a lot of practicing I have had some personal teachers pushing me in the right direction here and there, though.
 Recently I have started to practice seriously again after a ten year break.
 I have studied jazz guitar and improvisation with Anders Östling and most recently with Mathias Sandberg.
 In addition to 40 years of experience from "the hard school of the road" playing lots of gigs with a lot of different musicians I also have aquired many, many hours of studio experience - as a player, as a producer or engineer or just as a "hang-around"...

 Composition/ songwriting, arranging and producing are what I find the most rewarding aspects of music.
 I love to write music and lyrics, sometimes I'm so full of ideas that I don't know what to do with them all.
 I use digital audio workstations/ MIDI sequencers and I think that they are great tools for everything from composing and arranging to recording and producing your own music.
 I also use score writing software when I arrange and write music, I would never write anything by hand anymore.
 I write anything and everything from pop songs to instrumental jazz.
 I like to let out whatever is in my head and not worry about what it is, I leave that for others to figure out...
-I am currently working on a studio CD with my own music.
-The music is some kind of "pop music for adults" or something like that and it's going to be finished one day in the near future.
+I am currently also working on a third studio CD with my own music.
+The music on that one is some kind of "pop music for adults" or something like that, with vocals/ lyrics in English, and it's going to be finished one day in the near future.

 I listen to a lot of music, mainly jazz, and I guess I am a notorious record collector.
 I probably spent more time in record and music stores than in lecturing rooms during my university years and it's a real wonder I finally got my degree in mathematics...
 Listening to music is really one of the things I enjoy most in life.
 There's such an enormous amount of fine records out there worth having - my record collection currently consists of over 500 vinyls and about the same amount of CDs and they just keep piling up...